sumitadep002/ESP32_WROOM/README.md

 If you encounter any issues or have suggestions for improvement, feel free to open an issue or submit a pull request.

+## Notes in Progress

+I am currently preparing notes on some important topics, including the booting sequence, build system, and working on new or example projects.

 ## License

 This project is licensed under the [MIT License](LICENSE).